timescale/docs.timescale.com-content/using-timescaledb/compression.md

 ordering only matters within a segment and segmenting by device guarantees that each segment represents a series if only ordered by time.
 Thus, putting items in `orderby` and `segmentby` columns achieves similar results.
-This is why, if segmenting by a identifier causes segments to become too small, we recommend moving the segmentby column into a prefix of the orderby list.
+This is why, if segmenting by an identifier causes segments to become too small, we recommend moving the segmentby column into a prefix of the orderby list.